MicrosoftDocs/power-automate-docs/articles/triggers-introduction.md

 For example, you need to create a flow that processes every approved invoice.
 Without trigger conditions, your flow would trigger every time an invoice email is received, even if the invoice is not approved.
 This can result in the flow running 1,000 times for 1,000 invoices, even though only 50 of them are approved.

-By adding a trigger condition to trigger only when an invoice has been approved, the flow will run only 50 times.
-This means it will consume fewer Power Platform requests.
-If the trigger condition isn't met, the flow won't be triggered, and no run history will be logged.
+By adding a trigger condition to trigger only when an invoice has been approved, the flow runs only 50 times.
+This means it consumes fewer Power Platform requests.
+If the trigger condition isn't met, the flow isn't triggered, and no run history is logged.

 This is especially important in pay-as-you-go environments, where every flow run is charged.
 By reducing the number of runs, you can keep your costs low while still achieving your desired outcomes.